NathanielGrandinette/NathanielGrandinette/README.md

   </tr>
   <tr>
     <td width="45%" align="center">
-       This project is focused on developing a todo list app that provides a streamlined and intuitive interface for managing tasks and staying                  organized using React.
-We used Oauth2 to allow users to sign in using a google account as well as JSON web tokens and requireAuth middleware for          user authentication and authorization.
-Tasks and notes are stored in a MongoDB database as well as account settings.
+       This project is focused on developing an e-commerce site that provides a way for users to shop products, and place orders using React.
+We used JSON web tokens for authentication and user roles and custom middleware for authorization.
+Admins can add, edit and delete products, as well as edit user roles.
+On the front end we used custom hooks for global state, axios for our API calls, and Jest for our testing.
+The back end uses custom middleware for user auth, error handling, and roles.
+We used a combination of multer and cloudinary for image uploads and storage.
+We used Vercel for deployment with the front end and back end deployed seperately.
     </td>
     <td width="45%" align="center">
       This project is focused on developing a todo list app that provides a streamlined and intuitive interface for managing tasks and staying organized using React.
 We used Oauth2 to allow users to sign in using a google account as well as JSON web tokens and requireAuth middleware for user authentication and authorization.
-Tasks and notes are stored in a MongoDB database as well as account settings.
+Users can create tasks and notes.
+Tasks can be viewed in a list format or on a calendar with drag and drop capabilities.
+This app is deployed as a full stack application on Heroku.
     </td>
   </tr>
 </table>